Switching your print on demand supplier? Get in touch with us here

 2. Save money on shipping costs

 Outsourcing fulfillment can bring about significant cost savings, especially with regard to shipping.
 A fulfillment partner with an expansive network of warehouses guarantees your goods are stored closer to your customers, which translates to decreased shipping costs.
-Additionally, bulk shipping discounts that large fulfillment companies often receive can further contribute to cost savings.
+Additionally, bulk shipping discounts that large fulfillment centers often receive can further contribute to cost savings.

 3. Fast track delivery times